 Seeing as you’ll be wearing your beautiful new dress, and likely new jewellery and shoes, it’s only fair that your groom gets a little something special on the wedding day – apart from the gift of marrying you, of course!

 If he loves a certain band, buy him tickets to see their live concert.
-It may seem obvious, but these touches will show your husband-to-be just what you mean to him.
+It may seem obvious, but these touches will show your husband-to-be just how much he means to you.

-Your gift doesn’t need to cost the earth, either.
 Your man will most likely be feeling a little jittery before the ceremony, so why not send him a bottle of whiskey and a box of cigars to share with his groomsmen and to calm his nerves?
-Or, have cooked breakfasts delivered to the hotel suite for the guys to enjoy while they get ready in the morning.
-Whatever you send, accompany it with a handwritten letter telling him how much you can’t wait to see him – spritz a little of your signature scent on the paper and he’ll be feeling romantic in no time.

-For the more modern groom, a wrist watch is the perfect gift for the morning of the wedding.
-Attach a note with the time of the ceremony (along the lines of ‘See you at 1pm!’) for a cute personal touch.
+For the more modern groom, a wristwatch is a perfect gift for the morning of the wedding.
+Attach a note with the time of the ceremony (along the lines of ‘See you at 1 pm!’) for a cute personal touch.

 A hip flask is another traditional groom’s gift – we particularly like this modern version from David-Louise Designs.
-You can also engrave it with your groom’s name and a personal message – wrap it with a bottle of your man’s favourite spirit for a gift he’ll cherish.
+You can engrave it with your groom’s name and a personal message – wrap it with a bottle of your man’s favourite spirit for a gift he’ll cherish.